2022 Plumbing & Water Supply Degree Guide

 Plumbers are responsible for a lot more than just fixing your leaky sink.
 They design, install and renovate systems that carry liquids or gasses.
 Most people think of plumbers as only dealing with water in residential and commercial locations, but they also deal with industrial settings where they may need to build a system that carries gas from one location to another.
 Other related positions include well driller, water blaster, and pipefitter.

 Plumbers and related water service positions cut and fit the piping necessary to carry these liquids and gases without leaks.
 To be a successful plumber, you have to have on the job training as part of an apprenticeship and depending on your goals; you may also want to attend a vocational school.
 Vocational schools will focus on the skills needed to be successful.
 You will attend courses in mathematics, system design, building codes, and safety.
 Technical courses will train you on the specifics of cutting and fitting pipes together through mechanical or chemical welding.

-A Recent Jump in Plumbing & Water Supply Degrees
+Plumbing & Water Supply Degrees Shrinking in Popularity

-Plumbing & Water Supply was the 309th most popular major in the 2018-2019 school year.
-Colleges in the United States reported awarding 233 degrees in this year alone.
-This is a difference of 38 over the prior year, a growth of 16.3%.
+Plumbing & Water Supply was the 309th most popular major in the 2019-2020 school year.
+Colleges in the United States reported awarding 230 degrees in this year alone.
+This 3 less than the prior year, a decrease of 1.3%.

-Requirements for Getting a Degree in Plumbing & Water Supply
+What Are The Requirements For a Degree in Plumbing & Water Supply